 Football Manager Guides | Scouting

-One thing we all love as Football Manager players is finding those special wonderkids or top-rated newgens.
+FM20 wonderkids are the stuff of dreams!
+One thing we all love as is finding those special wonderkids or top-rated newgens.
 If you’re a smaller club, it’s about finding that player who can potentially make you millions in sell-on fees.
 For bigger clubs, it’s about getting the best talent at the best price.

-So these are some of the tools I use to help me find the best wonderkids and top-rated newgens in Football Manager.
+So these are some of the tools I use to help me find the best FM20 wonderkids and top-rated newgens.
 First, I will show you a quick and dirty way to find all the wonderkids, then show you how to find and scout the best potential players generated by the game.

 But first, let’s answer the important question…